BytesOfMan/the-crypto-guy/content/posts/20200622isgoldmoney.md

 Greek capital controls from their 2015 debt crisis only ended last September.
 The 2012 Cyprus debt crisis saw accounts frozen and balances confiscated.

-**This is the problem crypto solves**
+**Custodial risk: the problem crypto solves**

 Most people do not care about the custodial risk of assets.
 Most of the time, it doesn't matter.
 You log into your bank account.
 Your balance is right there on the screen.

 But you don't want to be unprepared when custodial risk does matter.
 Bank accounts are seized.
 Ships sink.
 Armies march.

-**It's pretty obvious we're moving into a major economic event.** The likelihood of asset freezes and outright seizures is growing.
+**It's pretty obvious we're moving into a major economic event.**

+The likelihood of asset freezes and outright seizures is growing.

 Crypto is not the miracle cure that some of its supporters claim.
 The custodial risk for crypto is much, much smaller than a bank account &mdash; but it isn't zero.
 Crypto can be seized by theft, ransom, or taxation (important clues that crypto is money).
 And crypto has other risks like price volatility.